frenck/spook/documentation/other_features.md

 - Counting starts when the automation loads.
 Changes from before that are not known, so an entity that has been flapping all afternoon is reported the next time it changes enough, not immediately.
 - Each entity is counted on its own.
 Ten entities changing twice each is not one entity changing twenty times, which is the point, but it does mean a target full of entities that each flap a little goes unreported.
 - What is remembered is the last `changes` moments per entity, and no more, so a large target costs little.
+That is also why `changes` stops at a thousand: past that it is not describing a flapping entity any more.
 It is forgotten entirely when Home Assistant restarts or the entity leaves the target.
   :::

 (condition-turned-true)=